AUGUST 10-15, 2020

 3:1, 2:1, or 1:1.
 You will have the ability to choose the appropriate ratio for your child during the application process.

 Due to liability and consistency, we cannot make exceptions on the age requirements.

 The CMTA's Camp Footprint is the only camp in the United States just for kids with CMT!
 It is an annual, FREE, six-day sleepaway camp for youth (ages 10-18) with CMT.
 Camp Footprint envisions a world where children with CMT are empowered with the courage, hope, skills and community for a lifelong journey of realizing potential and developing strengths.

 Our mission is to provide each camper with an unforgettable week of adventure and fun with friends!
 Through participation in a community of youth with CMT, our campers make friendships based on shared experiences and understanding.
 An activity-driven week dedicated to exploration and creativity, Camp Footprint is about building confidence and community!

-Our camp theme for 2019 is "Journey Around the World"!
-Living with CMT is a journey.
-Let's take it together!
+Our camp theme for 2020 is an invitation to "Come join the Tribe of the Funky Feet"!
 At Camp Footprint, we unite in team spirit through fun, challenge, and community.
-As a Camper, you're part of a team of adventurers who support and encourage each other.
+As a camper, you're part of a family of adventurers who support and encourage each other.